manminderk42-hash/Induction-Programme-/README.md

 # Day 9
 ## 8:30 to 9:30
 This was the lecture of BEEE and in this lecture we studied kirchoff's law.
+# From 11th of august till 22nd august regular classes were attended.
+# Day 10
+## 8:45 to 12:30
+Firstly we were introduced with the two amazing clubs of our college.
+One was English Club and other was mathemagic.
+In mathemagic we came to know about few competitions realted to maths and other curricular activities.
+Then Mr. Jatinder Singh told us about IKIGAI which is known as school of AI.
+In this amazing lecture we get to know about AI revolution.